 The amount of plastic content contained in rigid PVC compounds & flexible PVC compounds

 Generally speaking, Rigid PVC compounds usually contain little or no plasticizer at all, while soft PVC compounds have a high concentration of plasticizers.
 Plasticizers are of two different types, primary plasticizers, and polymeric plasticizers.
 Primary plasticizers include phthalates, phosphates, and fatty acid compounds.
 Adipate, propylene glycol azelate, and sebacate are a few of the polymer plasticizers.
-To make PVC more flexible, plasticizers such as phthalates, adipates, and phosphates are used in larger quantities.
+If the composition of phthalates, adipates and phosphate is larger, then PVC will have more ductility.

 Each type comes with its own pros and cons.
-Rigid PVC could be stronger and more durable, while flexible PVC can be made to be resistant to chemical and liquid damage.
+Rigid PVC can be stronger and more durable, while the application of flexible PVC can resist the harmful effects of chemicals and liquids.

 The physical properties of the compound

 Because of the different plastic content, the physical characteristics of the two PVC compounds are also different.
 Rigid PVC compounds are usually denser and stiffer, which makes them strong and durable.
-Soft PVC in general has less utility as it cannot be preserved for long due to excessive use of softener.
-However, rigid PVC can be stored for a longer period of time, making it useful for many products.
+Soft PVC is generally less useful because it does not last long due to the use of too much softener.
+However, rigid PVC overcomes that and makes it useful for many products.

 Rigid PVC is denser and more resistant to gases and air pressure than flexible or soft PVC.
-The density of hard PVC can be measured from 1.3-1.45 g/cm3 compared to the density of soft PVC which is 1.1-1.35 g/cm3.
+The density of hard PVC is usually 1.3-1.45 g/cm3 compared to the density of soft PVC which is 1.1-1.35 g/cm3.
 Due to the higher density, a product made from hard PVC will last longer than a product made from soft PVC.

 Rigid PVC is in greater demand in the manufacturing sector than soft PVC because of its stronger thermal, mechanical, and chemical resistance.